evadinckel/CV/README.md

 Proficient in the use of various tech stacks and languages taught at Makers Academy, a 12-week computer programming bootcamp.
-Below are a few of the projects I have worked on/been involved in throughout the course:
+Below are a few of the projects I have worked on/been involved in throughout and after the course:

 **At Makers Academy**